timflutre/PlantBreedGame/README.md

 ```

 Errors may be due to missing packages, otherwise report an issue (see below).
-Once all requested packages are installed, you should be able to start playing!
+Once all requested packages are installed, you should be able to start playing.
+See the explanations below in the section "Usage".

 # Citation